-of miles and several days of sailing between major trading blocs.64 If the Arctic were to become a viable shipping route, the ramifications could extend far beyond the Arctic.
-For example, lower shipping costs could be advantageous for China (at least its northeast region), Japan, and South Korea because their manufactured products exported to Europe or North America could become less expensive relative to other emerging manufacturing centers in Southeast Asia, such as India.65 Melting ice could potentially open up two trans-Arctic routes (see Figure 3):66
+The search for a shorter route from the Atlantic to Asia has been the quest of maritime powers since the Middle Ages.
+The melting of Arctic ice raises the possibility of saving several thousands of miles and several days of sailing between major trading blocs.
+If the Arctic were to become a viable shipping route, the ramifications could extend far beyond the Arctic.
+For example, lower shipping costs could be advantageous for China (at least its northeast region), Japan, and South Korea because their manufactured products exported to Europe or North America could become less expensive relative to other emerging manufacturing centers in Southeast Asia, such as India.
+Melting ice could potentially open up two trans-Arctic routes (see Figure 3):

 - The Northern Sea Route (NSR, a.k.a. the "Northeast Passage"), along Russia's northern border from Murmansk to Provideniya, is about 2,600 nautical miles in length.
 It was opened by the Soviet Union to domestic shipping in 1931 and to transit by foreign vessels in 1991.
 This route would be applicable for trade between northeast Asia (north of Singapore) and northern Europe.
-In the summer of 2013, about 50 laden cargo ships transited the NSR.67 - The Northwest Passage (NWP) runs through the Canadian Arctic Islands.
+In the summer of 2013, about 50 laden cargo ships transited the NSR. - The Northwest Passage (NWP) runs through the Canadian Arctic Islands.
 The NWP actually consists of several potential routes.
 The southern route is through Peel Sound in Nunavut, which has been open in recent summers and contains mostly one-year ice.
 However, this route is circuitous, contains some narrow channels, and is shallow enough to impose draft restrictions on ships.
 The more northern route, through McClure Strait from Baffin Bay to the Beaufort Sea north of Alaska, is much more direct, and therefore more appealing to ocean carriers, but more prone to ice blockage.
 The NWP is potentially applicable for trade between northeast Asia (north of Shanghai) and the northeast of North America, but may be less commercially viable than the NSR.
 A ship carrying coal from western Canada to Finland became the first bulk carrier to transit the NWP in the summer of 2013.